WISDEM/WOMBAT/docs/source/examples/how_to.md

 service_equipment:
 # YAML-encoded list, but could also be created in standard Python list notation with
 # square brackets: [ctv1.yaml, ctv2.yaml, ..., hlv_requests.yaml]
-# All below equipment configurations are located in: dinwoodie / repair / transport
+# All below equipment configurations are located in: dinwoodie / vessels
   - ctv1.yaml
   - ctv2.yaml
   - ctv3.yaml